General Rules for Convention Participants

 Panels entail presentation of prepared papers (distributed in advance to a discussant) on a related topic or theme, followed by structured discussion of those papers.
-A complete panel must have: one Chair; minimum of 3 to maximum of 4 papers (new as of 2019); and at least one discussant, with a maximum of 2.
+A complete panel must have: one chair; minimum of 3 to maximum of 4 papers; and at least one discussant, with a maximum of 2.
 While one role per participant is strongly preferred, the chair may serve also as a discussant or a paper presenter, if necessary.
-However, a paper presenter cannot be a discussant on the same panel.
-If the panel decides to include a fourth paper, the length of the session does not change and each paper will therefore have less time to present.
+However, a paper presenter cannot be a discussant for the same panel on which they are presenting.
+If the panel decides to include a fourth paper, the length of the session does not change and each paper presenter will therefore have less time to present.

-Lightning Rounds entail short presentations by 6-8 speakers, each giving a 5-minute presentation on a related theme/topic in one of the following presentation types: Digital Projects; Dissertation Topics; New Methods & Approaches in Research & Teaching; Policy Briefings.
+Lightning Rounds entail short presentations by 6-8 speakers, each giving a 5-minute presentation on a related theme/topic.
 A lightning round must have a chair but no discussant.
 An example of a lightning round may be "New Directions in East-Central European History,” with 6-8 PhD candidates and/or recent graduates presenting their dissertation topic in five minutes each, or "Assessing US-Russian Relations," with 6-8 MA/PhD students and/or other professionals each providing a 5-minute briefing paper.
 For the lightning round, proposals may include graduate students at all levels.
 A lightning round presentation does NOT count as a "panel paper" in the Two Session/One-Paper Rule.

-The Program Committee will consider proposals for individual papers that are not associated with a panel.
-Paper proposals will be reviewed and accepted only if it can be fit into a coherent panel, and if that panel is then approved by the Program Committee.
+Individual papers proposals not associated with a panel for the virtual convention will be reviewed and accepted only if they fit into a coherent panel, and if that panel is then approved by the Program Committee.
 Space constraints may also preclude our ability to accommodate all individual papers proposed.
 Acceptance rate for individual paper submissions is MUCH LOWER than for panel submissions.
-The Program Committee STRONGLY urges all scholars to use the ASEEES Paper/Panel Wanted Board, ASEEES Convention Facebook Group, SEELANGS, H-Net, and other means of networking to form a full panel rather than submit an individual paper proposal.
-If your individual paper proposal was accepted for last year's convention, you cannot submit another individual paper proposal for this year.
+The Program Committee strongly urges all scholars to use the ASEEES Paper/Panel Wanted Board, ASEEES Convention Facebook Group, SEELANGS, H-Net, and other means of networking to form a full panel rather than submit an individual paper proposal.
+If your individual paper proposal was accepted for the previous year's convention, you cannot submit another individual paper proposal for this year.

 DO NOT SUBMIT an individual paper proposal for a paper that is already part of an organized panel proposal, and DO NOT SUBMIT an individual paper proposal if you are already presenting any paper on any other proposed panel.
 IF YOU DO SO, YOU COULD BE JEOPARDIZING BOTH THE INDIVIDUAL PAPER PROPOSAL AND THE PANEL PROPOSAL.